 Area Meeting.
 Area Directors shall:

-Plan an Area Meeting annually.
+Plan an Area Meeting annually, as required under Article XIII of the District Bylaws.
 Other leadership meetings are discretionary with the approval of the Governor.

 Be responsible for working with the Area Meeting Host Club and shall be responsible for assisting the club to make all local arrangements and for chairing the Area Meeting.